yonitjio/n2-doc/content/60-tutorials/30-trigger/_index.md

    {{< figure
    src="./images/n2-workflow-with-trigger.png"
-   alt="Simple workflow with trigger node" caption="Simple workflow with trigger node" width="100%"
+   alt="Simple workflow with trigger node" caption="Simple Workflow with Trigger Node" width="100%"
    >}}
 6. Create a new **Contact**, a notification containing the new contact's name should be displayed when you save the new contact.
    {{< figure
    src="./images/n2-trigger-new-contact.png"
-   alt="A message on new contact" caption="A message is displayed when saving new contact" width="100%"
+   alt="A message on new contact" caption="A Message is Displayed when Saving New Contact" width="100%"
    >}}